CVG Mentoring Program

 The programs’ in-person meetings create a sense of community and allow for networking beyond just the mentor-mentee pairs.
 This is a rare opportunity for an organized, inter-departmental program to foster connections between postdocs and grad students that may not have a chance to meet otherwise.

-Time commitment
+Time Commitment

-Program participants commit just one hour per month for the duration of the program, September through April.
-The program will include three in-person events: An initial event to allow mentors and mentees to get to know each other and establish a relationship, a winter social allowing us to check-in with participants, and a closing event to celebrate and evaluate together.
 In total, we anticipate about 4-5 hours per semester.
 These in-person events allow the program to initiate matching pairs that are likely to be most productive, facilitate open conversation between mentors and mentees, promote a sense of community, and provide an informal opportunity for feedback or support.

 At registration, we ask potential mentors and mentees to fill out a form expressing their needs/interests in an informal mentoring relationship.
 Based on this data, we will perform preliminary matching to pair each mentor with three potential mentees and vice versa.
-At the introductory event in September, these preliminary matches will meet one-on-one (for 15 minutes per pair – so in 45 minutes, all mentors will have met with three potential mentees and all mentees will have met with three potential mentors).
+At this introductory event in September, these preliminary matches will meet one-on-one (for 15 minutes per pair – in total 45 minutes, all mentors will have met with three potential mentees and all mentees will have met with three potential mentors).
 Immediately after, mentees will list their choice of mentor from 1-3.
 While we will assign pairs, there will be a break with food and an open opportunity to socialize.
 For the second half of the event, the final matched pairs will meet to discuss what they would like to achieve with the program and relationship.
 We recommend they write down 1-3 goals for the mentorship (these goals can be specific – e.g., learn a particular computational approach, or broad, e.g., discuss career).

-September - April program
+September - April Program

 From September through April, we ask that pairs commit to meet for at least one hour each month.
 The program will host a winter social which will be an informal opportunity to discuss the program and ways to support the mentorships.
 In April, we will host a final meeting to celebrate the program and provide participants an opportunity for feedback.
 Mentors and mentees will also review their initial goals and achievements.